Planning a Trip?

 Your travel itinerary makes a big difference in the amount and type of Medicare coverage available.

-• Domestic: If you stay within United States borders, Original Medicare provides the same coverage as if you were at home.
+- Domestic: If you stay within United States borders, Original Medicare provides the same coverage as if you were at home.
 Medicare defines U.S. borders as all 50 states, the District of Columbia and U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands).
-Similarly, if you have a Medicare Supplement (Medigap) plan, you’ll likely be covered while traveling domestically.
+Similarly, if you have a Medigap plan, you’ll likely be covered while traveling domestically.
 If you have a Medicare Advantage plan, your coverage may depend on the plan’s provider network.
 Call the member service number on the back of your Medicare Advantage ID card for details on coverage.

-But there’s good news: certain Medicare Supplement plans (C, D, F, G, M, N) provide emergency coverage at 80% while traveling internationally.
+But there’s good news: certain Medigap plans (C, D, F, G, M, N) provide emergency coverage at 80% while traveling internationally.
 And many Medicare Advantage plans also provide some degree of emergency coverage for members traveling abroad.
 Some plans offer limited coverage in Canada and Mexico.

 How long will you be away?